Jardilou/5EOES-Embedded-Project/README.md

 ## 0. Preliminary Work

-The very first step is to flash the unidentified firmware (see `Preliminary_Work/secure_sketch_v20251015.1.elf`) on the arduino uno.
+The first step is to flash the unidentified firmware (see `Preliminary_Work/secure_sketch_v20251015.1.elf`) on the arduino uno.
 This is done using the following command:

 ```sh
 .\avrdude.exe -v -patmega328p -carduino -P COMXX -b115200 -Uflash:w:secure_sketch_v20251015.1.elf
 ```
-`COMXX` must be replaced by the right COM port and the command must be executed in the same folder as the firmware. **"Avrdude done.
+`COMXX` must be replaced by the right COM port and the command must be executed in the same folder as the firmware.
+The message **"Avrdude done.
 Thank you"** should appear once the flashing is finished.

 The second step is to download the chipwhisperer toolchain following this guide:

 [https://chipwhisperer.readthedocs.io/en/latest/](https://chipwhisperer.readthedocs.io/en/latest/)

-Once the toolchain is setup, before entering the attack identification phase, in order to avoid having the STM32F0 GPIOs driven by the CW-Nano when interacting with our external target, we should set them as high impedance.
+Once the toolchain is set up, before entering the attack identification phase, in order to avoid having the STM32F0 GPIOs driven by the CW-Nano when interacting with our external target, we should set them as high impedance.
 This is done by:

 1. Creating a new folder in our chipwhisperer path named `firmware/mcu/stm32-gpio-tristate`.
 2. Putting the `gpio_tristate.c` and `Makefile.txt` (see the `Preliminary_Work` folder) files in this new folder.